-The Repeat Time field determines how long (in 'seconds') the BB2-6010 will wait before resending a trap that is still asserted.
+• The Repeat Time field determines how long (in 'seconds') the BB2-6010 will wait before resending a trap that is still asserted.
 For example, if you trap on loss of utility power, and you set the Repeat Time to 30 seconds, and utility power is lost for 10 minutes, you will get one trap every 30

-- seconds for 10 minutes (for a total of 20 traps).
-If you enter 0 here, the BB2-6010 uses its default repeat time of 60 seconds. - The Repeat Count sets the number of traps to send in immediate succession at each repeat time.
+• The Repeat Count sets the number of traps to send in immediate succession at each repeat time.
 If you set this to 0 or 1, the BB2-6010 uses the default repeat count of 1.
 Using a higher number is only necessary if the network or your 'Trap Receiver' client is unreliable, and you want to maximize the chances of traps getting through.
 Going back to the above example, if you trap on loss of utility power, and you set the Repeat Time to 30 seconds, and the Repeat Count to 5, and utility power is lost for 10 minutes, you will get five back-to-back traps every 30 seconds for the 10 minutes for a total of 100 traps.